NguyenThao1912/Game-Unity-2D-Pixel-Adventure/README.md

 # Game-Unity-2D-Pixel-Adventure
-a basic 2D game with 4 level (some features change skins , monster , respawn )
+A basic 2D game with 4 level (some features change skins , monster , respawn )
+  If you see our project are helpful for you please follow me to let me and my friends know our game is not trash  ^^

-The Game was made by NGUYEN DUC VINH , LE DANG DUONG
+Anyway The Game was made by NGUYEN DUC VINH , LE DANG DUONG -  give my best wish to my bros

 REFERENCE
   - Thanks a lots to LuisCanary .
 Thank you your tutorial .